linode/developers/README.md

 ## Running a development server

-To edit/preview the Library's content, you'll want to run a docsmith development server.
+To edit/preview the Guides & Tutorials' content, you'll want to run a docsmith development server.
 In the `docsmith` directory, run:

 	thor server

 This will start a Middleman development server on your local machine.
-Give Middleman a second to start up, then navigate to `http://0.0.0.0:4567/library/` (your local dev server) in your browser.
+Give Middleman a second to start up, then navigate to `http://0.0.0.0:4567/docs/` (your local dev server) in your browser.
 Now, you can make changes to the Markdown files in the `source` directory and navigate to the corresponding page on your development server, and any changes you have made will be reflected.
 If you make more changes and refresh the page, the page will be automatically rebuilt, so your changes will be reflected immediately.

 Notes:

 * To access a guide, you don't need to specify `.md` in the URL.

-# Editing the library
+# Editing the guides

-The library itself lives in the `source` folder.
+The guides live in the `source` folder.
 The articles are written in a superset of Markdown named kramdown.
 Please refer to [this guide](http://kramdown.gettalong.org/quickref.html) for an overview of its syntax.

 `source` is a git repo.
 Once we go live, you'll want remotes for both Github and GitHub.
 [This site](http://rogerdudler.github.io/git-guide/) is a great resource for understanding git workflows.

 ## Metadata

-Every Markdown file in the library contains metadata in a YAML section at the top of the file (surrounded by `---`).
-See [the YAML spec](http://www.yaml.org/spec/1.2/spec.html) to learn more about writing YAML, or better yet, just take a look at a library article for examples.
+Every Markdown file in the guides contains metadata in a YAML section at the top of the file (surrounded by `---`).
+See [the YAML spec](http://www.yaml.org/spec/1.2/spec.html) to learn more about writing YAML, or better yet, just take a look at an article for examples.

 ## The front page

-`source/index.md` is the front page of the library.
+`source/index.md` is the front page of the guides.
 In the `tiles` attribute of the page's metadata, you can specify an arbitrary number of tiles with a `title`, `description`, and `url` (see the file for examples).

 ## Category pages